hastmu/jupyterhub4family/README.md

     - if you are member of the jupyterhub-group you can login on the jupyterhub portal (default: http://127.0.0.1:8000) and use your server (named-servers enabled).
     - During first spawn (which may fail - as the timeout maybe reached) - the spawner installs all needed packages into your account.
     - **Hint**: if you need different setups - use different accounts to get this as cheap as possible, means you can install packages/up and downgrade as you like.
 The Spawner gets only active if juypterhub-singleuser, jupyterlab or jupyter-notebook is missing.

+# Administrate access

+In case you do not want to give up all administrative task on your setup, one is able to delegate the jupyterhub membership administration by adding the delegates to the **jupyterhub_adm** group.
+Done so they can use the provided member.sh script to add/remove/show members of the access group.

 # Roadmap